codevise/cert_watch/README.md

 ActiveAdmin.application.load_paths.unshift(CertWatch.active_admin_load_path)
 ```

-If you use the CanCan authorization adapter, you also need add the
+If you use the CanCan authorization adapter, you also need to add the
 following rule for users that should be allowed to manage certificats:

 ```ruby